 Brexit Debate: One year on

-Article 50 has been triggered and the clock is now officially ticking down to Brexit.
-All eyes are on Theresa May as negotiations begin with the EU and the UK seeks to lay the groundwork for trade deals outside Europe.
-Since our last debate, the EU has made it clear that it cannot strike a deal that is too advantageous for the UK if it wants to keep the Union together – so the question is, how ‘hard’ a Brexit will it be?
+Now that the clock is officially ticking down to Brexit and negotiations have begun, the EU has made it clear that it cannot strike a deal that is too advantageous for the UK if it wants to keep the Union together.
+So the question is, how ‘hard’ a Brexit will it be?